Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 1.9.4t1 =
+- Installed add-ons are now marked on Add-ons page and have Settings button displayed.

 = 1.9.3 =
 - Coupon discount is now applied to the product price, not the total amount.